 What is an Inventory Count?

-An inventory count is a process for verifying the number and quality of ingredients and food items used in a restaurant's menu.
-This will allow management to determine how much of each item is available for use and if additional stock needs to be ordered.
+An inventory count is a process for verifying the number and quality of ingredients and food for a restaurant’s menu.
+This will allow management to determine how much of each item is available for use and if there is a need to place an order for more.

 Additionally, inventory counts are critical in the restaurant industry to assist restaurants in controlling costs.
 Comparisons between the actual stock on hand and the recorded stock will identify food products that have been disposed of, damaged, or lost.